tbarbette/npf-docs/docs/source/graph.rst

 ^^^^^^^^^^^^^^^^^^^

 - **var_combine** ={NUMA+CORE:SCORE} will combine multiple variables in a single one.
 Eg if you have a NUMA={0,1} variable, and CORE=[1-4] this will combine them as a single variable SCORE={0-1,0-2,0-3,0-4,1-1,1-2,1-3,1-4}.
 This allows to reduce the number of variables to graph, eg you may prefer to have a lineplot of SCORE, instead of a barplot of NUMA and CORE according to the serie.
-- **series_as_variables** =true/false Will convert the series as a variable.
+- **graph_series_as_variables** =true/false Will convert the series as a variable.
 This is useful in npf-compare to consider the different tags/software you used as a variable, and use something else as a serie.
-- **var_as_series** ={VAR1,VAR2} list of variables to use as series.
+- **graph_variables_as_series** ={VAR1,VAR2} list of variables to use as series.
 If multiple, or a serie already exists, it will do the cross product of the variables.
 Usefull to pass "trailing" dynamic variables as more lines in a lineplot.
 - **result_as_variables** ={COUNT-Q(.*):QUEUE-COUNT} Group multiple results matching a regex as a single variable.
 Eg if you run a single test that outputs multiple statistics for "the same thing", like the number of bytes per NIC queues, you will have your scipt display RESULT-COUNT-Q0 A, RESULT-COUNT-Q1 B,  ... and this example will make a variable QUEUE with all the observed values, and create a new result type called "COUNT".
 - **var_divider**, {'result':1}) Divide the variables or results by the given value.
 - **graph_map** ={regex:value} Replace a value matching a regex by another.
 Useful with text results.
 It is a reduced of what the `perf-class <https://pypi.org/project/perf-class/>`_ project proposes.